Remember, a website is never finished. We’ve collected 15 more simple website tips you can do right now to improve your website.

 The goal of your social pages

 Many small businesses start with Facebook as their only online presence.
-While it’s a cheap way to get online, clients need to understand that their social pages should ultimately drive people to their “home”: their website.
+While it’s a cheap way to get online, you must understand that your social pages should ultimately drive people to your “home”: your website.

 Use a single-column design for your forms